sandbornm/dispatcher/cuckoo-ansible/README.md

 > `ssh-copy-id ubuntu@192.168.40.128`
 - Finally, so as to start the deployment process, issue the following:
 > `ansible-playbook -i hosts test.yml -vvv --ask-become-pass`

+## Important
+if your ssh\_key is protected by password, you need to install ssh-askpass on your local, in this way your key will be loaded inside ssh-agent of the current session you're already in and it will be used to SSH forward your agent to securely clone the private repo of the vmcloak project into your deployment environment.

+`sudo apt-get install ssh-askpass`

 ---
 ## TODO List
 - [x] Installing cuckoo pip under virtualenv